New U.S. Federal Investment Tax Credit for Waste Heat to Power Projects

-As a Heat to Value project developer with a vision for a revenue-positive energy transition, Terrapin is thrilled to see the United States Congress adopt a 26% Investor Tax Credit for "waste energy recovery property," which includes waste heat to power.
+As a Heat to Value project developer with a vision for a revenue-positive energy transition, Terrapin is thrilled to see the United States Congress adopt a 26% Investment Tax Credit for "waste energy recovery property," which includes waste heat to power.
 We commend the efforts of the Heat is Power Association and public sector champions in bringing this waste heat to power ITC to fruition.

 Read on for the Heat is Power Association's press release.

 January 5, 2021